The Inoperative Community: Exhibition X Practice, UCI 1965-2025

 Gallery Assistant: Teresita Salazar Cienfuegos

-Photography: Yubo Dong / ofstudio photography
+Photography: Yubo Dong at ofstudio photography

 Curator: